cloudflare/cloudflare-docs/products/logs/src/content/reference/logpush-api-configuration/custom-fields.md

 # Configure custom fields

 You can configure custom fields — selected from the list of HTTP request headers, HTTP response headers, and cookies — to include in Logpush log entries of a zone or account.
-Once configured, these custom fields will be enabled for all the Logpush jobs in the zone/account that use the HTTP requests data set, and that include these custom fields in the job configuration.
+Once configured, these custom fields will be enabled for all the Logpush jobs in the zone/account that use the HTTP requests data set and include the request headers, response headers, or cookie fields.

 Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api) to create a rule that configures custom fields.
 For more information on concepts like phases, rulesets, and rules, as well as the available API operations, refer to the [Ruleset Engine](https://developers.cloudflare.com/ruleset-engine/) documentation.